nuls-io/devsite/docs/Guide/g_create_node.md

 ## Download Install Node Wallet

+**Note:** Pls be sure to open the 8001 and 8002 ports of the server, otherwise the network will be unstable.

 The user downloads the node wallet compression package (linux version, windows version) from [GitHub](https://github.com/nuls-io/nuls-v2/releases) and uploads it to the server for decompression (the Chinese language is not included in the path).

 ![20190912110813](./g_create_node/20190912110813.png)